The Carnivore Project

 The Iguassu National Park´s 457.000 acres can provide refuge to approximately 170 jaguars.
-The current population numbers between 50 and 60 felines.
+The current population numbers between 40 to 50 felines.
 This is an approximate number; there could be fewer.

 What has become of the animals?

-To eliminate or delay the danger of extinction which the researches have been warning of, surveillance of the Park must be increased and an aggressive program aimed at stopping the killing of the jaguars must be implemented.
-The next step would be to educate the ranchers, visitors and hunters; in fact, the whole community.
+Thanks to the work of Brazilian Environmental Bureau and the project Oncas do Iguacu, the population of panthers is increasing, the researches have been warning of, surveillance of the Park was increased and an aggressive program aimed at stopping the killing of the jaguars was implemented.
+The project was educating the ranchers, visitors and hunters; in fact, the whole community.

 In which areas of Brazil it is the project very active today?

 To see the movies of the ONCAS DO IGUACU new projec, movies of iguassu falls wild animals.